aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 6 Create an Azure private endpoint using Azure PowerShell.md

 1. Close the connection to **myVM**.

-## Summary
+## Review

-In this hands-on lab, you have deployed a prerequisite web app, created a virtual network and bastion host, set up a test virtual machine, created a Private Endpoint, configured the private DNS zone, and tested connectivity to the Private Endpoint.
+In this lab, you have completed:
++ Deploy the prerequisite web app
++ Create a virtual network and bastion host
++ Create a test virtual machine
++ Create a Private Endpoint
++ Configure the private DNS zone
++ Test connectivity to the Private Endpoint

 ## You have successfully completed the lab.